Drax Group Trading In-line With View; Backs FY19 Adj. EBITDA Outlook

 LONDON (dpa-AFX) - Drax Group plc.
 (DRX.L), an electricity generation company, reported Tuesday that its current trading is in-line with expectations.
-For fiscal 2019, the company reiterated its adjusted EBITDA guidance of 90 million pounds to 110 million pounds.
+For fiscal 2019, the company reiterated its adjusted EBITDA guidance.

 Following formal confirmation from the UK Government, Drax expects the Capacity Market to be re-instated shortly, with full retrospective payments made for the capacity provided.
 Capacity payments due to Drax for 2019 and since the suspension of the Capacity Market in 2018 are 75 million pounds.
 Drax expects these to be included in 2019 adjusted EBITDA, with cash settlement in January 2020.